UMAprotocol/UMIPs/UMIPs/umip-cvx.md

 3. Multiply each of CVX/WETH prices in step 1 with ETH/USD price from step 2.
 4. Take the open CVX/USDT price of the 1 minute OHLC period that the timestamp falls in from Okex.
 5. Take the median of all results from step 3 and 4.
-6. Round result from step 5 to 8 decimals to get the CVX/USD price.
+6. Round result from step 5 to 8 decimals to get the CVXUSD price.
-7. (for USD/CVX) Take the inverse of the result of step 5.
+7. (for USDCVX) Take the inverse of the result of step 5.
-8. (for USD/CVX) Round result from step 7 to 8 decimals to get the USD/CVX price.
+8. (for USDCVX) Round result from step 7 to 8 decimals to get the USDCVX price.
 ```

 Voters should ensure that their results do not differ from broad market consensus.
 This is meant to be vague as the token-holders are responsible for defining broad market consensus.